I’ll confess: I’m a total sleep princess.

 I hope this has really helped you learn why our mattress may be killing you, and what you can do about.
 It’s certainly something to think about as you hit the sack tonight, and decide what kind of sleep you want to get for the rest of your life, and whether you want to experience what a truly powerful night of sleep really feels like.

 From Dr. Oz (who recently named Essentia as his #1 product) to Rachael Ray to Anderson Live to Huffiington Post and professional athletes around the world (check out the shocking amount of press Essentia has gotten lately), these mattresses are a clear winner in the natural, organic mattress company.
-So if you’re tired of sleeping on a mattress plagued with toxic glues, chemicals, dust-mites, allergens, bed bugs and a horribly unsupportive sleep surface, then visit the Essentia website, use you 10% discount code BEN10, invest in your sleep, your nervous system, your recovery and your performance, and leave any of your questions or comments below!
+So if you’re tired of sleeping on a mattress plagued with toxic glues, chemicals, dust-mites, allergens, bed bugs and a horribly unsupportive sleep surface, then visit the Essentia website, invest in your sleep, your nervous system, your recovery and your performance, and leave any of your questions or comments below!

 P.S.
 After writing this, I learned that Delos – a company pioneering Wellness Real Estate -recently introduced the Stay Well standard and Stay Well hotel rooms at the MGM Grand Hotel in Las Vegas.
 They were on the hunt for a mattress to introduce with the program and did their own testing of many different mattress brands, Essentia included.
 Most of the testing was done by The Cleveland Clinic as well as The Mayo Clinic and Columbia University Medical Center.
 Essentia is the only mattress that qualified for the Well Standard and is already being featured in the Stay Well certified rooms at the MGM.
 But I’d rather have one in my bedroom than go all the way to the MGM.